webeli/Multiplayer-realtime-game-with-Phaser-Firebase-and-ES6/README.md

 `npm run production`

-Development builds will copy `phaser.min.js` together with `phaser.map` and `phaser.js` Your ES6 code will be transpiled into ES5 and concantenated into a single file.
+Development builds will copy `phaser.min.js` together with `phaser.map` and `phaser.js` Your ES6 code will be transpiled into ES5 and concatenated into a single file.
 A sourcemap for your code will also be included (by default `game.map.js`).

 Production builds will only copy `phaser.min.js`.
 Your ES6 code will be transpiled and